QubesOS/qubes-doc/SecurityGuidelines.md

 The connection of an **untrusted USB external drive to Dom0** may involve some risk because Dom0 reads **partition tables** automatically, and also because the whole USB stack is put to work **to parse** all the USB device info first, to determine if it is a USB Mass Storage, and to read its config, etc. This happens even if the drive is then assigned and mounted in another VM.

 To avoid this risk it is possible to prepare and utilize a **USBVM**.
-However this is not presently recommended for beginners, as Xen does not yet provide a working PVUSB, and so only USB Mass Storage devices could be passed to individual VMs later (via qvm-block).
-This involves that a USBVM cannot be preinstalled and the whole thing cannot be automatized.
+However this is not presently recommended for beginners, as Xen does not yet provide a working PVUSB, and so only USB Mass Storage devices can be passed to individual VMs later (via qvm-block).
+This means that a USBVM cannot be preinstalled and the whole thing cannot be automated.
 So avoid it if you have doubts.

-Also avoid it if you do not have a **USB controller free of input devices** or programmable devices.
+Also avoid it if you do not have a **USB controller free of input devices** or programmable devices, for the reasons above.
 However, as already noted most laptops use PS-2 for keyboards and touchpad devices which do not cause problems.

 An **USBVM** operates like a dedicated temporary parking area, used just to prevent any contact between dom0 and the USB drive.
 Then, every time you connect an **untrusted USB external drive** to a USB port managed by that USB controller, you need to attach it to the VM that needs it, using qubes manager or [terminal](/doc/StickMounting/).
 Again, this **works only for disk-like USB devices**.
 Other devices cannot be currently virtualized.
 So once you assign their controller to your **USBVM** they'll be no more available.